Muhammad (name)

 Muhammad (مُحَمَّد) is an Arabic given male name meaning "praiseworthy".
-The name comes from the passive participle of the Arabic verb ḥammada (حَمَّدَ), meaning "to praise", which itself comes from the triconsonantal Semitic root Ḥ-M-D. Other spellings of the name include Muhammed, Muhamad, Mohammad, Mohammed, Mahammad, Maxammed, Mehemmed, Mehemmet, Mohamad, Mohamed, Mehmet, Mahometus, Mamadou, and a variety of other ways.
+The name comes from the passive participle of the Arabic verb ḥammada (حَمَّدَ), meaning "to praise", which itself comes from the triconsonantal Semitic root Ḥ-M-D. Other spellings of the name include Muhammed, Muhamad, Mohammad, Mohammed, Mahammad, Maxamed, Mehemmed, Mehemmet, Mohamad, Mohamed, Mehmet, Mahometus, Mamadou, Magomed, and a variety of other ways.
 Believed to be the most popular name in the world, by July 2014 it was estimated to have been given to 150 million men and boys.

 The name has been banned for newborn children in the Xinjiang region of China since 2017, as well as for the Ahmadi community in Pakistan.

 Lexicology

 The name DIN is the standard, primary transliteration of the Arabic given name, محمد, that comes from the Arabic passive participle of ḥammada (حَمَّدَ), praise, and further from triconsonantal Semitic root Ḥ-M-D (praise); hence praised, or praiseworthy.
 However, its actual pronunciation differs colloquially, for example, in Egyptian Arabic: /arz/, while in exclusively religious contexts, talking about Islam: /arz/.

 The name has one of the highest numbers of English spelling variants in the world.
 Other Arabic names from the same root include Mahmud, Ahmed, Hamed, Tahmid, and Hamid.